The big idea

 Links

 Modules stay decoupled, but real travel data is relational: a person belongs to organizations, a booking references a quote, a product references a place.
 Voyant models these cross-module relationships with links.
 A link is a declarative relationship between an entity in one module and an entity in another.
-You declare it once and the framework can emit the link table DDL for you:voyant db sync-links command emits the SQL or a generated Drizzle schema for all declared links.
+You declare it once and the platform can emit the link table DDL for you:voyant db sync-links command emits the SQL or a generated Drizzle schema for all declared links.

 Transport and contracts